Quantum cryptography compatible with noisy intermediate-scale quantum devices based on Parrondo dynamics in

 \twocolumngrid

 Fig.~\ref{f5} (a) presents the probability distribution of the decrypted message obtained by Alice with Eve performing an intercept and resend attack on the encoded message $k = 1$.
 The results from both ideal and noisy simulations show that measurement outcomes are widely dispersed across all possible decrypted messages rather than concentrated around the correct value.
 Instead of recovering the message $k'= 1$ (see Fig.~\ref{f2}), the presence of Eve causes Alice’s subsequent decryption to yield a mixed distribution over all message values, indicating that the original message information is effectively lost as a result of Eve’s interference.
 This mixture ensures that Eve's attempt not only fails to reveal the encoded message but also introduces detectable disturbances in the communication process.
 The noisy simulation further broadens this distribution, reinforcing the conclusion that Eve gains no advantage even in non-ideal environments.
-Overall, this confirms that the protocol is intrinsically secure against intercept-and-resend attacks.
+Overall, this confirms that the protocol demonstrates strong robustness against the intercept-and-resend attack considered in this study.
 Eve’s intrusion transforms the decrypted outcome into a mixture of all possible messages, ensuring both message confidentiality and attack detectability.
 Also, Eve’s measurement causes the probability at the correct outcome to drop to a very small value (ideal--0.04 and noisy -- 0.08) while the remaining probability mass spreads uniformly across the incorrect messages.
 Consequently, the QBER rises close to its maximal value (ideal--0.96 and noisy--0.92), indicating that Alice almost never recovers the correct message when Eve intervenes.
 This extremely high QBER (see Fig.~\ref{f5} (b))confirms that any intercept-and-resend attempt produces a strong, unambiguous disturbance in the decrypted outcomes, making the attack immediately detectable.
-The corresponding circuit realizations used in the security analysis are included in Appendix~\ref{A1}.
+The corresponding circuit realizations used in the security analysis and detailed discussion on the security proof are included in Appendices~\ref{A1} and \ref{A5}.